 Employee Advocacy Improves Company Culture

-Company culture is very important in the eyes of millennials, the largest generation in the work force, when they’re assessing professional opportunities.
+Company culture is very important in the eyes of millennials, the largest generation in the workforce when they’re assessing professional opportunities.
 Millennials value qualities like open communication when it comes to company culture.
 Trust in your employer is a big selling point when it comes to company culture.

-An employee advocacy program demonstrates trust between companies and its employees.
+An employee advocacy program demonstrates trust between companies and their employees.
 They trust that you’re going to make the right decisions when it comes to posting on social media.
 Employees are being empowered, not restricted.
 This trust from socially engaged employees pays off in the long-run.
 Socially engaged employees are 27 percent more likely to be optimistic about their company’s future and 20 percent more likely to stay at the company.

 Sometimes the biggest opportunities in life are sitting right in front of you.
 Employee advocacy is an opportunity for both organizations and individual marketing professionals.
 Now is the right time to take advantage of it and take your career and your company to the next level!